 This topic applies to team project customization for the On-premises XML process model.
 For the Hosted XML process model, see WebLayout and Control elements.
 For the Inheritance process model, see Customize a process.

 For an overview of process models, see Customize your work tracking experience.

-Control element, its child elements, and attributes.
 For each field or form control that you want to display on a work item form, you add a

+Control element.
 You can customize a work item form to display information to help your team use the form correctly.
 You can add the work item fields and controls that enable you to enter and view the data that you want to track.

-Control element provides nine values for the
+Control element provides several data-type values for the

 Type attribute that you can use to add fields or to display plain or hyperlinked text or fields.
 In addition, you can define special controls to add links and attachments, display Web-based content, or create your own control and add it to a work item form.

 You can control the label name, position, size of text box, and other display controls of plain text, integer, number, date, and tree path work item fields on your work item form.
 To display these fields, you must specify the correct

 Type attribute, from the following options: